-The New Engineering Contract (NEC) is a standard form of contracts developed by the Institution of Civil Engineers of the United Kingdom in 1993.
+The New Engineering Contract (NEC) is a standard form of contract developed by the Institution of Civil Engineers of the United Kingdom in 1993.
 The NECs were designed to be an advancement over the traditional FIDIC Contracts and had a more Project Management Approach to them.

 NEC has steadily gained ground in many countries, especially Hong Kong, South Africa, New Zealand, Netherlands, Australia and India.
 Essentially, any standard contracts should be analysed by their capacity to prevent disputes from arising and effective risk management.

 |Language – Clarity and Ease of Interpretation||The language of FIDIC Contracts is reported to be obscure, complicated, inscrutable and too legal; some of the phrases can be tracked back to contracts of the19th era in England- Hard to Interpret||The underlying objective of NEC Contracts was to minimise the problem of legal interpretation.
 NEC applies non–legalistic, common language, straightforward, simple English; A bulleted arrangement and avoidance of confusing cross-notes were incorporated.
 Easy to Interpret for Site Managers, thereby better Project Management|

 |Force Majeure||FIDIC Contracts defines FM event as any event which is beyond the control of any parties.||NEC Contracts have a wider approach to an FM Event as it encompasses a prevention clause where the employer allows the time and cost risks for any event which stops the contractor from finalizing the works on time.|

 |Variation||FIDIC limits disparities of items to 10% by the amount and other criteria which require new rates to be approved.
-A contractor has to submit an offer and the engineer regulates suitable prices turns out to be a laborious and tough procedure that inevitably will lead to difference and dispute.||NEC is flexible and it does not limit the variations, but it does require pre-pricing and quotations that set the prices before instigation the variation.|
+A contractor has to submit an offer and the engineer regulates suitable prices turns out to be a laborious and tough procedure that inevitably will lead to differences and disputes.||NEC is flexible and it does not limit the variations, but it does require pre-pricing and quotations that set the prices before instigation the variation.|

 Very briefly, the various FIDIC Contracts are as follows:

 I hope the blog provides you with adequate knowledge of the Fidic Contract and its associated features.
-Please feel free to like, share and comment.

 Ritu Srivastava Maitrey LinkedIn Profile Please see our Pillar Post.